 In the neighbourhood of Haidhausen you have the choice of three possible targets: Cosy though buzzing Cafe Reichshof a five minutes brisk walk from Ostbahnhof station offers home-made ice-cream spring through early autumn, though you may be tempted to indulge yourself in one of their gorgeous cakes instead (or have both?)
 The stuccoed ceiling with a candelabra play well together with the wooden shelves of the bakery display, making for an inviting yet not overwhelming interior.
 During the warm season you may prefer to sit outside facing relaxing Bordeauxplatz.
 Be prepared to queue on nice-weather days, but since the service is swift, efficient and friendly waiting will usually take shorter time than expected.
 The Neulinger's ice-cream season also ends in autumn.
 A scoop goes for 1.40 EUR, and since the shop participates in the Brot am Haken ("bread on the hook") campaign you may buy a coffee, ice-cream, bread or cake voucher for someone in need as you go.

 The cafe is the only Sunday-open branch of Bäckerei Neulinger, an artisanal organic bakery with two older shops in the neighbourhood of Neuhausen and a new cafe cum bakery located in the former meat-packing district, the Schlachthofviertel.
-And since the Neulinger family opened its new headquarter in Sendling (including a cafe) recently there will be a new ice-cream stop summer 2018.
+The latter is a light and quiet place to have lunch while watching the bakers working the dough.
+Have an ice-cream on top as you leave.
+And since the Neulinger family opened its new headquarter in 2018 (also this one includes a cafe) there's an ice-cream and lunch stop in Sendling, too.

 If you fancy an ice-cream during your evening stroll head for fancy True & 12 opposite the Gasteig cultural center.
-Their milk comes from a family-run organic farm keeping grass-fed cattle half an hour away by urban train (plus five minutes by bus plus half an hours walk).
+Their milk comes from a family-run organic farm keeping grass-fed cattle half an hour away by urban train (plus five minutes by bus plus half an hours walk) -- if you want to buy this milk in town, turn to the milk vending machine inside the Vollcorner supermarket on Schwanthalerhöhe.
 Other ingredients like hazelnuts and eggs are also organic, and

 the non-organic ingredients of course all natural.
-The lip-smacking delicious result comes in original flavours like lavender and cassis (dubbed "Haidhausen") as well as standard flavours like chocolate or vanilla, both however of unusually high quality.
+The lip-smacking delicious result comes in original flavours like lavender and cassis (dubbed "Haidhausen") as well as standard flavours like chocolate or vanilla, both of unusually high quality.
 The scoop goes for 1.60 EUR, with one exception in 2018: Due to exorbitant market prices for real vanilla you have to pay 2 € for the vanilla delight.
-For an additional euro it will occasionally be served in a hand-rolled cinnamon-flavoured cone, so ask for availability!
-To much regret also this place is closed from end of October to mid of March.
-You may also buy re-usable family-size containers of ice-cream to take with you, between 15 and 22 euros the liter.
+For an additional euro you will be served in a hand-rolled cinnamon-flavoured cone, so ask for availability!
+To much regret also this place is closed from end of October to mid of March, but on Sundays in November and December 2018 you may at least come by to buy re-usable family-size containers of ice-cream to take with you, between 15 and 22 euros the liter.